Frequently Asked Questions

 I have a high handicap.
 Is this event for me?

 The Golf Canada Handicap System allows golfers of all abilities to compete on an equitable basis.
 Members who have established a valid handicap will be recognized on the system, and scores entered will be adjusted automatically based on the Handicap Formula.
 This adjustment will place players if various handicaps on an equal level.
 Please visit gao.ca for more information on handicaps.

 How do I participate in the Golf Ontario vTour?

 Simply register and participate in one or all events beginning in April – October.
 It's free to play.
 Simply post your scores as you normally do and Golf Ontario will take care of the rest.
-Follow your progress each tournament and gain points for ballots in the grand prize draw to St Kitts.
+Follow your progress each tournament and gain points for ballots for the grand prize draw along with other prizes.